learn-safran-navigation-timing/skydel-tools/HIL_tool/README.md

 # Skydel HIL tool

+# Training example
+This example is related to the HIL training module that will come out soon.
+You will find all the explainations of the feature.

 # Python installation:
 Make sure you have a python from version 3.8 or download the latest python version from https://www.python.org/downloads/.